igogrek/bitbucket-slack-notifier/README.md

 6. Rename example-variables.json into variables.json and configure required fields - most importantly add bot token from slack
 8. Run `node notifier` to start the service (i would suggest using pm2 to demonize the service on the server)
 9. Fork for any required changes in the message

-##How it works

-This is just an example service that turns PR Notifier plugin messages into slack messages.
-It recieves message from plugin on defined trigger and sends them yo your slack bot.

 ##TODO
   - Cleanup and bugfix